fazlan-pera/logger/README.md

       1) Download the logger.jar file with the matching version.
       2) Add this jar to your project's build path.
-      3) Create a configuration.xml file with your database credentials and other settings.
+      3) Create a configuration.xml file with your database credentials and other settings, and place it in the root folder.
       4) Make sure to set the entry point of your application to com.logger.ui.Login

 # Sample configuration.xml file